 Dallas left Brown & Root in May 1982 to become a freelance game developer.
 His first game was the Apple II graphic adventure, The Quest.
 Managing the efforts of co-designer and artist, Joe Toler, and the programming assistance of Joel Rea, The Quest was published through Penguin Software in July 1983.
 The Quest then went on to become Penguin’s fastest selling game and topped the charts as the #1 adventure game for the Apple II market.
 Ring Quest, also published by Penguin Software, in March 1985, followed up The Quest.

 From 1983 thru 1985, Dallas was contracted to develop educational computer products for Borg-Warner Educational Systems.
 Those products included All Sorts Of Meggles, The Grimble Process, Learning The Loop, The Playwriter’s Theater, A Treasure Hunt Of Facts In Addition And Subtraction, A Treasure Hunt Of Facts In Multiplication And Division, Weather Wise, and Math Bonz.
 During this same period, Dallas coordinated the efforts of co-designer Ronald Goebel, Ph.D. and educational consultant Susan Vigen, Ph.D. in the development of a children’s educational program entitled Alphabet Academy.
 Jostens Learning Systems published Alphabet Academy in the school market for the Apple II system in 1985.

 In October 1985, Dallas was employed as a game developer for Origin Systems Inc., located in Manchester, New Hampshire.
 In 1986, Dallas and Origin’s co-founder, Richard Garriott, relocated to Austin, Texas to open a satellite development studio.
 Dallas operated as Project Manager on Ultima V and all new products originating from the newly founded Austin development studio.
 Promoted to Producer in the summer of 1987, Dallas produced the products 2400 A.D. and Chris Roberts’ first US title, Times of Lore.
 In 1988, Dallas was promoted to Origin’s Executive Producer, which included responsibility for all Origin’s product development operations in Texas and New Hampshire, involving the coordination, budgeting, scheduling and general management of internal and external resources.

 As Executive Producer for Origin, Dallas produced Tangled Tales and The Ultima Trilogy for spring 1989 release, and Omega, Wind Walker, Knights of Legend, and Space Rogue for fall 1989.
 In 1989, Dallas was promoted to Vice President of Product Development.
 Dallas continued to operate as Origin’s Executive Producer on the products Ultima VI, Bad Blood, Wing Commander, Wing Commander Secret Missions 1 & Secret Missions 2, Savage Empire, Martian Dreams, Wing Commander II, Ultima V Nintendo, and Ultima Gameboy.
-During the next several years, Dallas grew Origin’s product development department to over 200 employees, and managed a core group of Producers that released such groundbreaking titles as Ultima VII, Underworld I & II, Strike Commander, Privateer, Wing Commander III, Wing Commander Academy, Serpent Isle, Pacific Strike, Super Wing Commander, Ultima VIII, and Wing Commander Armada.
+During the next several years, Dallas grew Origin’s product development department to over 150 employees, and managed a core group of Producers that released such groundbreaking titles as Ultima VII, Underworld I & II, Strike Commander, Privateer, Wing Commander III, Wing Commander Academy, Serpent Isle, Pacific Strike, Super Wing Commander, Ultima VIII, and Wing Commander Armada.

-After sixteen years in the industry, ten of them with Origin Systems, Dallas left the interactive entertainment industry in 1996 to pursue other interests.
-Dallas took time off from business activities to spend with his young son and to self-study in the growing convergence of the cognitive, behavioral, affective, social, relational, and neural sciences and the practical application of those sciences in the field of individual, group, and organizational development.
+After fourteen years in the industry, ten of them with Origin Systems/Electronic Arts, Dallas left the interactive entertainment industry in 1996 to pursue other interests.
+Dallas took time off from business activities to spend with his young son and to self-study in the growing convergence of the cognitive, behavioral, affective, social, relational, developmental, and neural sciences and the practical application of those sciences in the field of individual, group, and organizational development.